Azerbaijan Food Guide

 Lula Kebab

-Minced lamb mixed with tail fat, onions, sumac, and spices, molded onto wide flat skewers, grilled over charcoal.
-Must be juicy, aromatic, slightly charred.
-Served with lavash flatbread, grilled vegetables (tomatoes, peppers), fresh herbs, pomegranate seeds.
-Quintessential Azerbaijani grilled meat.
+Minced lamb worked together with tail fat, onions, sumac, and spices, pressed onto wide flat skewers and grilled over charcoal.
+Done well it's juicy and slightly charred.
+It arrives with lavash, grilled tomatoes and peppers, fresh herbs, and pomegranate seeds, and it's about as classic as Azerbaijani grilled meat gets.

 Baliq (Caspian Sturgeon)